healthcare-and-life-sciences/pharma-lab-results-flexcards/README.md

 ### Pre-Install Configuration Steps:

-1. Add
+1. For this FlexCard, you will need a data source for test results and test information which are not included in this data pack.
+This source can be from a third-party or a custom object in Salesforce.
-2. Add
+2. Once you have a source, you will need to configure Integration Procedures and/or Data Raptors accordingly and add those to the Omniscripts in place of the "Set Values" step.

 #### Install the Data Pack

 1. Follow the download steps presented on the Accelerate HLS website for this Accelerator.

 2. 1.
-Alternatively, you may download the Data Pack folder in the following GitHub repository: **[INSERT REPO LINK]**
+Alternatively, you may download the Data Pack folder in the following GitHub repository: **[https://github.com/healthcare-and-life-sciences/pharma-lab-results-flexcards]**

 3. Then, complete the following steps to import them into your Salesforce org.